lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 nakajima

 What Other Options Do You Have After Getting a Law Degree?

 It is often assumed that students pursuing a law degree are preparing to become solicitors or barristers.
-Today, however, there are barriers to this traditional career progression – and several other paths available.
+But what other career paths are available?

 Amanda Hamilton, CEO of the National Association of Licenced Paralegals (NALP), discusses some of these obstacles and the potential alternative offered by a career as a paralegal.